 Skip to Content

-The 1-2-1-1 press defense, also known as the diamond press, is a basketball defensive strategy that features full court pressure and sideline traps, particularly in the backcourt, which could lead to limited scoring opportunities as well as possible turnovers for the offensive team.
+The 1-2-1-1 press defense, also known as the diamond press, is a basketball defensive strategy that features full court pressure and a sideline trap, particularly in the backcourt, which could lead to limited scoring opportunities as well as possible turnovers for the offensive team.

 Formation - 1-2-1-1 Press

-This is an example of the initial formation for the 1-2-1-1 press defense.
-X4 starts near the backcourt basket inside of the painted area.
+In terms of the initial formation for the 1-2-1-1 press defense, X4 starts near the backcourt basket inside of the lane area.
 X3 and X2 start near the wing areas adjacent to the three-point line.

 X1 starts near the half court line just below the center circle.
 Lastly, X5 starts near the high post area on the opposite side of the floor in the frontcourt.